authlete/authlete-ruby-quick-start/README.md

 ## 2.5 Register Your Authentication Callback Endpoint

 You need to tell Authlete where your authentication callback endpoint is.
-Open service.json with a text editor and change the value of authenticationCallbackEndpoint.
+Open `service.json` with a text editor and change the value of `authenticationCallbackEndpoint`.
 To be concrete, replace

 ```js
 "authenticationCallbackEndpoint":